What Is Viread?

 - other medications prescribed to treat HIV that include tenofovir disoproxil fumarate, including Atripla, Complera, Stribild, and Truvada

 The following are severe and emergent side effects of Viread.
-Contact your medical provider immediately if you experience:
+Contact your medical provider immediately if you experience any of the following:

-- hepatotoxicity, such as hepatomegaly with steatosis, that affects your liver functioning; symptoms of this condition include dark urine, decrease in appetite, fatigue, yellowing skin, nausea, and tenderness over the liver.
+- hepatotoxicity, such as hepatomegaly with steatosis, which affects your liver functioning.
+Symptoms of this condition include dark urine, decrease in appetite, fatigue, yellowing skin, nausea, and tenderness over the liver.

 - immune reconstitution syndrome, a condition that causes an inflammatory response in viruses in the blood, such as pneumonia or tuberculosis

-- a decline in kidney function; in rare cases, people taking Viread can experience kidney damage, such as acute renal failure or Fanconi syndrome
+- a decline in kidney function, which may be slow and progressive, occurs in some patients.
+In rare cases, people taking Viread can experience kidney damage, such as acute renal failure or Fanconi syndrome.
+Your doctor should monitor kidney function.

 - abdominal pain